TEST DIRECTORY

 COMMENT

-Acceptable days are Monday to Friday.
+Acceptable days are from Monday to Friday.

-●About unstained specimen slides
+●About submission of unstained specimen slides

 Immediately immerse the collected tissue in a 10% neutral buffered formalin solution and fix it (recommended fixation time is 6 to 48 hours).
-When submitting, please prepare serial sections at the specified thickness from formalin-fixed paraffin-embedded (FFPE) blocks produced within the past 3 years if possible.
-When thinly slicing, please be careful about contamination by changing the microtome blade for each sample.
-Additionally, please note that since nucleic acids are fragmented due to formalin fixation of tissues, analysis may not be possible depending on the type and composition of the fixative, fixation time, and storage condition of the specimen after fixation. .
+For submission, prepare serial sections of the specified thickness from formalin-fixed, paraffin-embedded (FFPE) blocks made within 3 years whenever possible.When thin sectioning, be careful to avoid contamination by replacing the microtome blade for each specimen.
+Also, since nucleic acids are fragmented by formalin fixation of tissues, analysis may not be possible depending on the type and composition of the fixative solution, fixation time, and storage conditions of the specimens after fixation.

-●About biopsy specimens
+● About biopsy specimens

 CONTAINER